OliverNagy10/Data-Mining/README.md

-# Exploratory Data Analysis and Clustering & Predictive Modelling were preformed on parkinsons dataset
+# Exploratory Data Analysis and Clustering & Predictive Modelling preformed on parkinsons dataset

 This project involves the exploration and analysis of a dataset to perform predictive analytics tasks.